 The Coder and Coder cards offer a screen-free method for coding the 123 Robot.
-This article will give you an overview of using the Coder, and will cover the following:
+This article will give you an overview of using the Coder.

 Installing the batteries in the Coder